m-koleda/exam/readme.md

 # Final project at itstep.by

-# Jenkins + Vagrant + Ansible for Wordpress LAMP on Ubuntu 18.04 LTS or CentOS 7
+# Jenkins + Vagrant + Ansible for Wordpress LAMP on Ubuntu 18.04 LTS or CentOS 7 with monitoring by Prometeus

 There are too many Jenkins+Ansible+Terraform for any cloud tutorials and not many for Jenkins+Vagrant+Ansible with create VM on local machine, so I wanted to understand how to do it.
 By this tutorial you can up an Ubuntu 18.04 or CentOS 7 virtual machine and install a LAMP environment (**L**inux, **A**pache, **M**ySQL and **P**HP), Wordpress and copy site from dir site to VMs.
 Machines will auto-create by Vagrant and will configuare by Ansible.